gin66/MetaAgentSystem/Sprints/Sprint_1_Plan.md

 ## Task 2: Implement Basic Bootstrap Functionality to Validate Setup

 ### Detailed Steps:
-1. Create a new executable target in Package.swift named `BootstrapValidator`.
-2. Develop minimal bootstrap code in `/Users/jochen/src/MetaAgentSystem/Sources/Bootstrap/bootstrap.swift` that runs without errors.
+1. Develop minimal bootstrap code in `Sources/Bootstrap/bootstrap.swift` that runs without errors.
-3. Ensure `bootstrap.swift` integrates correctly with the main application logic and initializes required components.
+2. Ensure `bootstrap.swift` can be executed to set up the development environment.
-4. Validate through basic execution to confirm error-free operation.
+3. Validate through basic execution to confirm error-free operation.

 ### Code Files:
+-   `Sources/Bootstrap/bootstrap.swift`
-- `/Users/jochen/src/MetaAgentSystem/Sources/Bootstrap/bootstrap.swift`
+-   `Package.swift`
-- Package.swift (adding executable target)

 ### Tests:
-Implement unit tests in `BootstrapValidatorTests.swift` that validate the successful execution of bootstrap logic.
+N/A (Bootstrap validation is done by running it)

 ### Alignment with Vision and Requirements:
 Validating initial setup ensures adherence to development best practices, supporting a scalable architecture.